-I research, design, and guide meditation and personal growth practices and curriculums for a range of needs and contexts.
+I design and guide meditation and personal growth practices for a range of needs and contexts.
 I do this on my own, and – more fun – with collaborators around North America.
 Here’s a list of some current projects and partners.

 The Consciousness Explorers Club

 I founded the not-for-profit Consciousness Explorers Club in 2011.
 We are now a 2000-person strong community of “meditators, celebrators and activators” in Toronto, and, increasingly, around the world.
 Every month my friends and I refine, invent and guide both contemplative and interactive practices for our community to explore.
 What kinds of practices?
 The CEC newsletter vault – here – has many examples; and some of the ones I’ve guided can be found here.
 Our emphasis is always on exploration, play, and practical life-application.
 Our most passionate belief is every culture and tradition around the world has something to teach us about how to become more human.
 For this reason, we also emphasize humanistic, literary and artistic practices.
 Right now, we’re the process of reinventing the CEC as a global resource for grass-roots community practice.
 To follow our progress, click here.